jaygupta8/OpenAI/readme.md

 # Vedic Astrology Analysis

-This repository contains a Jupyter notebook that uses the power of OpenAI, LangChain, and Pinecone to perform semantic search and analysis on Vedic Astrology data.

-## Overview

 The notebook uses a unique approach to load a PDF book, split it up into documents, get vectors for those documents as embeddings, and then ask a question.
 The technique can be used to query books as well as internal documents or external data sets.

 ## How it Works